-If you are looking for a job that is related to ETL, you need to prepare for the 2019 ETL Interview Questions.
-Though every interview is different and the scope of a job is also different, we can help you out with the top ETL Interview Questions and Answers, which will help you take the leap and get you success in your interview.
+If you are looking for a job that is related to ETL, you need to prepare for the 2023 ETL Interview Questions.
+Though every interview is different and the scope of a job is also different, we can help you out with the top ETL Interview Questions and Answers, which will help you take the leap and get your success in your interview.

-Below is the top 2019 ETL Interview Questions that are asked frequently in an interview
+Below are the top 2023 ETL Interview Questions that are asked frequently in an interview.

 Part 1 – ETL Interview Questions (Basic)

-1. Expand ETL system in Data warehouse?
+1. Expand the ETL system in the Data warehouse?
 Explain

 Extract-Transform-Load (ETL) system is the foundation of the data warehouse.
 A properly designed ETL system extracts data from the source systems, enforces data quality and consistency standards, confirms data so that separate sources can be used together, and finally delivers data in a presentation-ready format so that application developers can build applications and end users can make decisions.

-2. The significance of ETL system in Data warehouse?
+2. What is The significance of the ETL system in the Data warehouse?

 Removes mistakes and corrects missing data.
-Provides documented measures of confidence in data.
+It provides documented measures of confidence in data.
 Captures the flow of transnational data for safekeeping.
 Adjusts data from multiple sources to be used together.
 Structures data to be usable by end-user tools.

-3. What is the day-to-day process in ETL System?
+3. What is the day-to-day process in the ETL System?

 4. Data formats in the ETL system?